nelsonchaves/programming-bible/Queries/joins.md

   Food.create(name: Faker::Food.vegetables, user: user)
 end
 ```
+The Joins method use lazy loading
+Here we can filter out the User based on food name "lettuce"
 To retrieve the data using the joins method:
 ```ruby
 User.where(foods: { name: 'Lettuce' }).joins(:foods)